chef/chef-web-docs/chef_master/source/fips.rst

 For more information on configuring the Chef Automate server, see `Delivery CLI </delivery_cli.html>`_.

-.. note:: If you set up any runners using an Chef Automate server version ``0.7.61`` or earlier, then you will need to re-run `automate-ctl install-runner </ctl_automate_server.html#install-runner>`_ on every existing runner after upgrading your Chef Automate server.
+.. note:: If you set up any runners using a Chef Automate server version ``0.7.61`` or earlier, then you will need to re-run `automate-ctl install-runner </ctl_automate_server.html#install-runner>`_ on every existing runner after upgrading your Chef Automate server.
 Your runners will not work with FIPS enabled without re-running the installer.